By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-The danger to calling yourself names is that you will start believing what you tell yourself.
+The danger of calling yourself names is that you will start believing what you tell yourself.

 Pictures of cute little puppies and little children inspire us to want to help.
 They can inspire us to kindness.
 It is easy to be kind to others.
 Most of us are afraid to be kind to ourselves.

 Why is compassion reserved for other, unrelated people?